Texas Ranger Division: Organization

-"Field Rangers" are supervised by a Senior Captain (Chief), Headquarters Captain (Assistant Chief), company majors and lieutenants.
+Each company is commanded by a captain and is subdivided into squads led by lieutenants.
+Rangers operate with a high level of independence, often assigned to wide multi-county areas, and collaborate with local, state, and federal law enforcement agencies."Field Rangers" are supervised by a Senior Captain (Chief), Headquarters Captain (Assistant Chief), company majors and lieutenants.
 Sergeants and agents are also part of the rank structure of the Rangers.